-The Chapter also maintained a highly visible presence at on-campus events including each semester’s Meet the Greeks where interested potential new members can learn about Greek life.
+The Chapter also maintained a highly visible presence on-campus, including in 1996 when one of its brothers, Bill Nehring, served as the first-ever captain for the Ice Hawks Club Ice Hockey team. ΔΒ Chapter was also present at on-campus events including at each semester’s Meet the Greeks, where interested potential new members can learn about fraternity and sorority life.
 Click here to read a front page article in Monmouth University’s The Outlook newspaper detailing ΔΒ Chapter’s presence at Meet the Greeks in Fall 2006.
-In addition, beginning in 1989, the Chapter started having lunch with their Faculty Advisor Dr. Mosca on a weekly basis.
-This weekly tradition lasted for more than 25 years before changes with the university’s on-campus food service provider forced it to cease.
-However, through the determination of both Dr. Mosca and the undergraduates, ΔΒ Chapter restarted the weekly lunches in Fall 2019.
+In addition, beginning in 1989, the Chapter started having lunch with their Dr. Mosca, who became their Faculty Advisor, on a weekly basis.
+This weekly tradition lasted for more than 25 years before changes with the university’s on-campus food service provider forced an end.
+However, through the determination of both Dr. Mosca and the undergraduates, ΔΒ Chapter restarted the weekly lunches for a while in Fall 2019.

-Additional charitable activities included working with the Long Branch VFW Post #2140, Habitat for Humanity, the Jersey Shore Dream Center, the Monmouth County SPCA, ΣΠ Fraternity’s ACE Project, the Long Branch Soup Kitchen, the Long Branch Lutheran Reformed Church Community Food Pantry, the Farmingdale Knights of Columbus, and the Long Branch PBA – among many others.
-Today, ΔΒ Chapter focuses its service and philanthropic activities on suicide prevention awareness, mental health support awareness, and working in collaboration with student veterans.
+The Chapter’s additional charitable activities included working with the Long Branch VFW Post #2140, Habitat for Humanity, the Jersey Shore Dream Center, the Monmouth County SPCA, ΣΠ Fraternity’s ACE Project, the Long Branch Soup Kitchen, the Long Branch Lutheran Reformed Church Community Food Pantry, the Farmingdale Knights of Columbus, and the Long Branch PBA – among many others.
+Today, ΔΒ Chapter focuses its service and philanthropic activities on suicide prevention awareness, mental health support awareness in collaboration with the Mental Health Association of Monmouth County, and working to support student veterans.

 More recently, ΔΒ Chapter has focused much of its service efforts on the physical and mental well-being of college-aged individuals.
 These events have included collaborations with Alpha Sigma Tau sorority in 2016 to remove the stigma about suicide prevention awareness and mental health issues.
 Also, bringing light to alcohol and substance abuse issues has been a focus of the Chapter’s service events.
 In 2017, one of ΔΒ Chapter’s undergraduates was named Designated Driver of the Year by the John R. Elliott HERO Campaign.